tomjoht/learnapidoc/_docs/documenting_code/docapis_research_on_documenting_code.md

 Before diving in to how to document code, let's first explore some research that has been done on best practices for documenting code, as this can inform our direction and approach.
 A couple of academic articles stand out as noteworthy for this effort:

 * "When Not to Comment: Questions and Tradeoffs with API Documentation for C++ Projects" by Head et al. This article explores how developers at Google find and use code documentation.
 The research found that for simple code, sometimes developers prefer to read the code directly.
 However, for more complex code, developers consult documentation, often by looking in the formal class declarations for information they need; other times they look at comments in the implementation code.
-Besides the location of docs, the researchers also identify what type of answers and guidance developers want in code documentation.
+Besides best practices for doc locations, the researchers also identify what type of answers and guidance developers want in code documentation.
 * "How Developers Use API Documentation: An Observation Study" by Meng et al. In this article, researchers look at how developers interact with API documentation and find a mix of both *systematic* (read first, explore later) and *opportunistic* (explore first, read later) learning styles.
 While we often write with systematic developers in mind, focusing on opportunistic behaviors might be more beneficial, and will cause us to look more closely at improving search, navigation, interactive components, troubleshooting, error messages, and other action-oriented features.

 <div></div>